Please review the sections below for more information about the Specialized Master's Program policies.

 5. OISS will issue the student a new I-20 based on the offer letter's dates of employment.
 These must fall within the semester dates listed above.

 6. Receive the new I-20 from OISS before starting the internship.
-The new I-20s will be ready two to five business days after the completed CPT application form has been received by OISS.
+The new I-20s will be ready three to five business days after the completed CPT application form has been received by OISS.
 The entire process, after the submission of the offer letter, will take three to seven business days.
 Students will need to present the I-20 to their employer on their first day of work and should not begin work until the process is complete.

 Group Study Room Policies and Reservations

-The primary purpose of Olin Business School group study rooms is to provide a space for Olin students and clients to engage in collaborative and cooperative study in small groups.
+The primary purpose of the Olin Business School group study rooms is to provide a space for Olin students and clients to engage in collaborative and cooperative study in small groups.
 The following policies exist to ensure that Olin students and clients have priority use of the rooms, the rooms are appropriately maintained, and clear expectations are in place.

 • Group study rooms in Bauer Hall and Knight Hall may be reserved only by Olin Business School degree candidates and only via the online reservation system.
 Students not enrolled in Olin Business School degree programs may not reserve these rooms.